 The Early Intensive Behavioral Intervention (EIBI) Program emphasizes a positive and systematic way of teaching skills and reducing behavioral problems.
-The EIBI program uses applied behaviour analysis principles to determine a young child’s behavioral deficits and excesses.
+The EIBI program uses applied behavior analysis principles to determine a young child’s behavioral deficits and excesses.
 The program also teaches appropriate behaviors through the use of EIBI theories, including the analysis of verbal behavior, discrete trial teaching, applied verbal behavior methods, and natural environment teaching.

 The fundamental goal of our social skills program is to minimize the stress and anxiety suffered by individuals with autism spectrum disorder when participating in social interaction.
-The program strives to provide the tools necessary for successful interpretation of social and communication skills.
+The program strives to provide the tools necessary for the successful interpretation of social and communication skills.
 The focus of the program is to increase the child’s overall ability to recognize and interpret verbal and non-verbal communication, how to cope with issues related to understanding emotional and abstract concepts, how to develop appropriate peer relationships, inhibit inappropriate responses & more.

-Our behavior services are based on principles of Applied Behavior Analysis.
-We develop a treatment approach for children with autism which focuses on minimizing challenging behaviors and maximizing skill acquisition.
+Our behavior services are based on the principles of Applied Behavior Analysis.
+We develop a treatment approach for children with autism that focuses on minimizing challenging behaviors and maximizing skill acquisition.
 Considering each child enters our program with unique needs, we focus on developing long-term goals that are important for each child and their family.
 The ultimate goal is to teach independence, appropriate social skills, build relationships, and develop many other functional skills.